 - All Town playgrounds are closed; trails remain open but users are asked to practice social distancing with other users;

-- All Town recreational programming and rentals are suspended including the After School Program, fitness classes, all birthday party and other such rentals, and all rentals for all users groups.
+- All Town recreational programming and rentals are suspended including all programs, all birthday party and other such rentals, and all rentals for all users groups.

 Payment Options / COVID -19 Interest Relief Program